h5law/h5law/README.md

   - [norman](https://github.com/h5law/norman).
 A zero-dependency `libc` implementation and expanded C standard library.
 Made for the `aion` OS specifically. (name not set in stone)
   - [ndjin](https://github.com/h5law/ndjin).
 A chess engine (bot and game driver), as well as GUI client with 1v1 P2P multiplayer - written from scratch.
   - [squawk](https://github.com/h5law/squawk).
 A rewrite of SQLite3's backend B-Tree based database, in Pure C with zero dependencies.
 Built completely from scratch.
 A big task but a lot of room for innovation and learning.
 Mainly focusing on an in-memory and persistent multithreaded B-Tree backed DB preferably using lock-free structures and algorithms.
+  - [FreeBSD](https://github.com/h5law/FreeBSD-src). **NOT A CORE TEAM DEVELOPER**.
+I am planning on and working on multiple core source tree contributions, features, patches and bug fixes

 - 💡 Project Pipeline
   > NOTE: Projects are listed in no particular order